bastian-lengen-epfl/DistanceLadder/README.md

 4. Uncertainty of the Wesenheit magnitude
 5. Metallicity [Fe/H] or [O/H] (it has to be consistent between all Cepheids)
 6. Redshift (Here `z=0`)
 7. Color term V-I, only used for K-corrections.
-It can be a column full of `NaN` if you will not use the K-corrections
+It can be a column full of `NaN` if you don't use the K-corrections
 8. Parallax
 9. Uncertainty of the parallax